jackylee1/rynmurdock.github.io/_posts/2021-02-26-Aleph2Image.md

 humans special.
 Particularly Lovelace zeroed in on ideas surrounding original creation and surprise.

-One of the first times I've felt truly surprised by a system was upon typing `a horse with two eyes` and seeing it interpret the prompt as a horse having glasses.
+One of the first times I've felt truly surprised by a system was upon typing `a horse with four eyes` and seeing it interpret the prompt as a horse having glasses.
 Not only were the capabilities interesting, but seeing the system riff on and misinterpret the prompt blew me away!
 But the fact that I had no intent of creating this humorous image raises questions!

 ![a horse with four eyes from BigSleep](/images/horsefoureyes.png)